jagadishb1409/pythontutorials/012-File-Operations/text-files/readme.md

 file = open('example.txt', 'a')
 ````

-Once we are done with the file, we should close it using the close() method.
+Once we are done with the file, we should close it using the 'close()' method.

 ````python
 # Close the file